Heterogeneity-WG/age_struct_malaria_simulation/README.md

 - _Malaria_parameters_baseline.m_ sets all demographic parameters (fertility/mortality rates), disease progression rates, immunity parameters, and parameters for mosquito fertility/mortality (including seasonality),
   - the user can switch between sterilizing immunity and "blood stage-type vaccination" by adjusting the parameter P.z (0 for sterilizing, 1 for blood stage),
   - the user specifies the default vaccination rate with variable P.v0.
-  - the user can turn off the seasonlity by uncommenting the line "P.ss_c = 1; P.ss_S0 = 1;".
+  - the user can turn off the seasonality by uncommenting the line "P.ss_c = 1; P.ss_S0 = 1;".
-- _Malaria_parameters_transform.m_ sets the functional form for the time-dependent seasonlity, age-dependent demographics, and immunity functions.
+- _Malaria_parameters_transform.m_ sets the functional form for the time-dependent seasonality, age-dependent demographics, and immunity functions.
 - _Malaria_parameters_transform_vac.m_ sets the vaccination scheme by specifying the age range for which vaccination is applied.

 **I want to:**